Skip to main content

 Changing the default preference for a category doesn’t affect users who have already made changes to that category.
 For categories where users haven’t made any changes, the preferences update according to the new default settings.

-You can turn off categories for tenants from the tenant page on the SuprSend console.
-Turning off the preference for a category automatically removes it from the tenant preference APIs and UI view.
-To further apply this to the tenant’s users, set visible to subscriber to false in the default tenant preferences to hide the category from the tenant’s end users.
+You can turn off categories for tenants from the SuprSend dashboard -> tenant details page -> global preference settings.
+Turning off the preference for a category automatically removes it from the tenant preference APIs, UI view and also from user’s preference page.

 The inbox channel preference is behind a feature flag and needs to be enabled for your account.
 If you don’t see the inbox channel in your user preferences, contact [email protected] to have the feature flag enabled for your workspace.

-User preferences are not passed in the workflow payload, so you cannot directly access them in branch conditions or other workflow nodes.Workaround: If you need to use preference-based logic in workflows (e.g., to route notifications based on user preferences or combine multiple notification scenarios in a single workflow), you can:
+User preferences are not passed in the workflow payload, so you cannot directly access them in branch conditions or other workflow nodes.Workaround: If you need to use preference-based logic in workflows (e.g., to route notifications based on user preferences or combine multiple notification scenarios in a single workflow), we suggest creating different workflows for each notification scenario and adding invoke workflow node to trigger a different workflow from within another workflow.

 You can combine preference categories with dynamic digest schedules to achieve this:1.
 Set up preference categories:2.
 Store time preference as user property: